nnmer/tmp-test/readme.md

 So make it simple for now, horizontal match-3 logic, with 1 iteration (once the finger is out released we only calculate the path and the matches)

+The matrix 6x5, totally 30 items; 5 types of colors, randomly filled in;